angegar/angegar.github.io/docs/Kubernetes/kubernetes-wordpress/README.md

 # Namespace

-*A namespace is a Kubernetes environment used to isolate ressources.*
+*A namespace is a Kubernetes environment used to isolate resources.*

 ## Create a namespace